 By: Sarah Stein, MD, FAAD, FAAP & Sheilagh Maguiness, MD, FAAD, FAAP

 Children with eczema (atopic dermatitis) tend to get patches of dry, itchy skin.
-The itch can be so uncomfortable it interferes with sleep, making your child feel miserable.
+The itch can make it hard for them to to sleep.
 Plus, scratching can cause the rashes to get infected.

-While there is no known cure for eczema, the condition can be treated so your child feels better.
+While there is no known cure for eczema, it can be treated so your child feels better.
 There are also ways to help your child avoid eczema flare-ups.